-root word, (part of speech) meaning affixed word, (part of speech) meaning immobile, adj . not able to move audible, adj. able to be heard; loud enough to hear incorrect, adj. having mistakes or errors patient, adj. able to be calm while waiting incomplete, adj. not finished; lacking some part(s)
+root word, (part of speech) meaning affixed word, (part of speech) meaning immobile , adj. not able to move audible , adj. able to be heard; loud enough to hear incorrect, adj. having mistakes or errors patient , adj. able to be calm while waiting incomplete , adj. not finished; lacking some part(s)

-definite incomplete inaudible immobile complete indefinite mobile audible 1.
-She spoke so softl her to speak a bit y that her words were al louder. most ; I had to ask 2. ter learned to crawl, she 3. • ns were stillime off from work. because n ny mom did not know 4.
-The school rules vinside. were ; we were absolut ely not allowed to run 5.
-My sister's collect ion of state coins is ; sl ne is still missing two.
-6. Write your own se entence using one of the e words left in the box . .
+definite incomplete inaudible immobile complete indefinite mobile audible

+- She spoke so softly that her words were almost ; I had to ask her to speak a bit louder. - Once my baby sister learned to crawl, she became .
+We had to baby-proof the house and remove anything dangerous within her reach. - 3.
+Our summer plans were still because my mom did not know if she could take time off from work. - 4.
+The school rules were ; we were absolutely not allowed to run inside. - 5.
+My sister's collection of state coins is ; she is still missing two. - 6.
+Type your own sentence using one of the words left in the box.